Code-Institute-Submissions/iKelvvv-MS2/README.md

 [Go to the top](#table-of-contents)

+For every element that I added to my HTML, I would add the basic CSS to my stylesheet.
+I would then use the inspect element to try different styles.
+Once I've got it to my liking I would copy the CSS from google into my stylesheet.
+This allows me to keep track of the code I am using.

+I also added basic functions for my JavaScript that were empty so i could map out the logic of the game.

 ## Automated testing

 ### Google Developer Tools

+For every element that I added to my HTML, I would add the basic CSS to my stylesheet.
+I would then use the inspect element to try different styles.
+Once I've got it to my liking I would copy the CSS from google into my stylesheet.
+This allows me to keep track of the code I am using.

+For all JavaScript functions i console logged each function to make sure that the output was correct.

 ### Responsive Tools

+I used [Am I Responsive](http://ami.responsivedesign.is/) to make sure that all my pages are responsive to all devices.

 ### W3C Validator Tools

+I used [W3C Markup](https://validator.w3.org/#validate_by_input+with_options) to check for any errors within my HTML pages.
+I had no errors on the index and start_game page.

+I used [W3C CSS Validation](https://jigsaw.w3.org/css-validator/) to check for any errors within my CSS stylesheet.
+I had no errors on my CSS file.

+I used [JS Hint](https://jshint.com/) to check for any errors within my JavaScript file.
+I had not errors on my JavaScript files.

 ## Manual Testing